 Mobile contracts and RPI

-Your mobile phone provider may be able to hike the price of your fixed contract by the rate of RPI (Retail Price Index).
+Your mobile phone provider may be able to hike the price of your fixed contract by the rate of RPI.

 However, for fixed contracts entered into after 23 January 2014, you are able to exit without penalty if your provider does choose to hike up its prices, unless you were told at the point of sale that the price would definitely be increasing.